Maggi McNellis

-Maggi McNellis (June 1, 1917 - May 24, 1989) was an American radio and television personality and talk show hostess from the 1940s through the 1960s.
+Maggi McNellis (June 1, 1917 – May 24, 1989) was an American radio and television personality and talk show hostess from the 1940s through the 1960s.
 In the latter part of her life, she became a New York City society hostess.

 Early life

 Maggi McNellis, the daughter of George J. and Maude Roche, was born Margaret Eleanor Roche in Chicago, Illinois, June 1, 1917.
 She attended Rosemont College, Pennsylvania, in the mid-1930s.
 In the late 1930s, she began her show business career as a supper club singer, appearing at the Pump Room in Chicago, and at the Rainbow Room in New York City.
 She also married Richard V. McNellis sometime in the late 1930s (1938?), and took her married name as her professional name.
 She married New York City art gallery owner Clyde Mortimer Newhouse in 1946.

 Radio career

 In 1943, McNellis became the hostess of a radio talk show that focused on show business and celebrity gossip, The Maggi McNellis Show which ran for many years, and, soon after, another, Maggi's Private Wire, on the air 1944 through 1948.

-She often appeared as a panellist on the late 1940s national radio show Leave It to the Girls.
+She often appeared as a panelist on the late 1940s national radio show Leave It to the Girls.

 She hosted a half-hour celebrity gossip show in New York City, on WABC-Radio, called Maggi's Magazine, starting in late fall 1953 and continuing on locally for several years in the 1950s.

 Throughout the 1940s and 1950s, she was the interviewer in many five-minute interview segments (with such titles as Celebrity Talks), for insertion in radio news and other radio shows nationwide.